EncycloFusion/encyclofusion.github.io/site/about.md

 ---
 layout: product
-title: About ClickWiki
+title: About EncycloFusion
 permalink: /about/

 image: "/site/img/logo.svg"
-image_caption: "ClickWiki logo, inspired by Clickteam's"
-initial_release_build: "February 2015"
+image_caption: "EncycloFusion logo, based on Multimedia Fusion 2's"
+initial_release_build: "August 2nd, 2023"
-initial_release_date: "02/2015"
+initial_release_date: "08/2023"
 languages:
   - en
 ---

-ClickWiki is a community-driven wiki all about [Clickteam](/clickteam) The project aims to cover their [products](/clickteam/history), [exporters](/exporters), [extensions](/extensions), and even more with in-depth information.
+EncycloFusion is a Wiki providing information about [Clickteam](/clickteam) The project aims to cover their [products](/clickteam/history), [exporters](/exporters), [extensions](/extensions), and even more with in-depth information.
 Our aim with the Wiki is to provide **fully documented pages** that make finding **answers simple to find**.
 We strike for **detail** to enable you to **discover more possibilities** for Fusion and your projects.

+EncycloFusion was forked from ClickWiki due to ClickWiki being archived, despite still being unfinished and containing some inaccurate information.
+We aim to fix that.

 The Wiki acts as a bridge between the help documentation, centralising tips & tricks and frequently asked solutions buried in the [Community Forums].